Microsoft/azure-docs.pt-pt/articles/azure-monitor/insights/container-insights-optout.md

     }
     ```

-2. Salve esse arquivo como **OptOutTemplate.
-JSON** em uma pasta local.
+2. Save this file as **OptOutTemplate.json** to a local folder.

-3. Cole a seguinte sintaxe JSON em seu arquivo:
+3. Paste the following JSON syntax into your file:

     ```json
     {